uc-cdis/gen3.org/content/community/events.md

 g3Teaser:
   fig: /figs/webinar.svg
   title: Gen3 Community Events
-  detail: The Gen3 team at University of Chicago hosts events in partnership with the community of developers, operators, and sponsors of Gen3 data resources.
-These events aim to share information about how to set up new Gen3 instances, build a community that can help each other, and create clear paths for support from the Gen3 team.
+  detail: About every other month, there is a virtual Gen3 Forum for the community of Gen3 developers, operators, sponsors and users of Gen3 data platforms.
+These events aim to share information about how to set up new Gen3 instances, build a community that can help each other, and create clear paths for support from the Gen3 core development team.

 g3Upcoming:
 - Title: Gen3 Forum Office Hours - Helm Charts
   Date: April 5, 2023, 4:00-5:00 pm CST; April 6, 2023, 7:00-8:00 am AEST